-The Conroy-Merck Intensive Treatment Program is a collaborative effort between Western Psychiatric Institute and Clinic of UPMC and the Pittsburgh Public Schools.
-The program runs for 9 months covering the academic year.
-Students are involved in the program 30 hours per week/6 hours per day.
-A length of stay in the program typically ranges from 6 to 9 months.
+The Center for Autism and Developmental Disorders (CADD) Conroy Intensive Treatment Program is a collaborative effort between UPMC Western Psychiatric Hospital and Pittsburgh Public Schools.
+The program runs for nine months covering the academic year.
+Students are involved in the program 30 hours per week/six hours per day.
+A length of stay in the program typically ranges from six to nine months.

-The mission of the Conroy-Merck Intensive Treatment Program is to provide treatment focused on reducing or eliminating symptoms and behaviors that are inhibiting the child's ability to reach his or her fullest potential in the home and school environments.
+The mission of the CADD Conroy Intensive Treatment Program is to provide treatment focused on reducing or eliminating symptoms and behaviors that are inhibiting the child's ability to reach his or her fullest potential in the home and school environments.

-The Conroy-Merck Intensive Program is designed to provide a number of services:
+The CADD Conroy Intensive Program is designed to provide a number of services: